m1r24n/paragon_automation/README.md

             cp ubuntu.qcow2 ${i}.img
         done

-4. Run the following script on the hypervisor to set hostname, ip address and change the DNS/NTP information on the VMs [**edit_vm.sh**](edit_vm.sh).
+4. Run the following script on the hypervisor to set hostname, ip address and change the DNS/NTP information on the VMs [**edit_vm.sh**](edit_vm.sh), by editing the disk image before the VMs are started.
 Change the ip address to match your network configuration

         #!/bin/bash
         sudo mkdir /media/nbd